Qualitative vs Quantitative Research: Which to Use?

 Guidelines For Using Both Types of Research

-Ideally, if budget allows, we should use both qualitative and quantitative research since they provide different perspectives and usually complement each other.
+Ideally, if the budget allows, we should use both qualitative and quantitative research.
+They provide different perspectives and usually complement each other.

-Advanced survey software should give you the option to integrate video and chat sessions with your surveys, which can give you the best of both quantitative and qualitative research.
+Advanced survey software should give you the option to integrate video and chat sessions with your surveys.
+This can provide you with the best of both quantitative and qualitative research.

 This methodological approach is a cost-effective alternative to the combination of in-person focus groups and a separate quantitative study.

-It allows us to save on facility rental, recruitment costs, incentives and travel usually associated with focus groups, and clients still are able to monitor the sessions remotely from the convenience of their desktops and ask questions to respondents through the moderator.
+It allows us to save on facility rental, recruitment costs, incentives, and travel usually associated with focus groups.
+Clients can still monitor the sessions remotely from the convenience of their desktops.
+They can also ask questions to respondents through the moderator.

-If you still want to go with traditional methods and can only afford one or the other, make sure you select the approach that best fits the research objectives and be aware of its caveats.
+If you still want to go with traditional methods, and if you can only afford one or the other, make sure you select the approach that best fits the research objectives.
+Be aware of its caveats as well.

-Never assume that doing more focus groups is a substitute for quantitative research or that a long survey will give you all the in-depth information you could get through qualitative research methods.
+Never assume that conducting additional focus groups can replace quantitative research.
+Also, don’t assume that a lengthy survey will provide all the nuanced information obtainable through qualitative research methods.

 For a more detailed guide on the best way to ask quantitative questions, check out our article on New Ways to Ask Quantitative Research Questions.